AdobeDocs/analytics-platform.en/help/data-views/bi-extension.md

 Privacy labels and policies that were created on datasets consumed by Experience Platform can be surfaced in the Customer Journey Analytics data views workflow.
 Therefore, data queried using the [!DNL Customer Journey Analytics BI extension] show appropriate warnings or errors when not complying with the privacy labels and policies defined.

-#### Defaults and limitations

-The following additional defaults and limitations apply for reasons of data governance.

-* The BI Extension requires a row limit for the query results.
-The default is 50, but you can override this in SQL using `LIMIT n`, where `n` is 1 - 50000.
-* The BI Extension requires a date range to limit the rows used for calculations.
-The default is the last 30 days, but you can override this in your SQL `WHERE` clause using the special [`timestamp`](#timestamp) or [`daterange`](#date-range) columns.
-* The BI Extension requires aggregate queries.
-You can't use SQL like `SELECT * FROM ...` to get the raw, underlying rows.
-At a high level, your aggregate queries should use:
-  * Select totals using `SUM` and/or `COUNT`.<br/> For example, `SELECT SUM(metric1), COUNT(*) FROM ...`
-  * Select metrics broken down by a dimension. <br/>For example, `SELECT dimension1, SUM(metric1), COUNT(*) FROM ...
-GROUP BY dimension1`
-  * Select distinct metric values.<br/>For example, `SELECT DISTINCT dimension1 FROM ...`

-    See for more details [Supported SQL](#supported-sql).

 ### List data views

 In the standard PostgreSQL CLI, you can list your views using `\dv`